A Statewide Effort to Promote Informed Citizenship and Start a Dialogue about the Constitution

 The naturalization self-test is a study tool to help you test your knowledge of U.S. history and government.
 The actual civics test is NOT a multiple choice test.
 The civics test is an oral test.
 During your naturalization interview, you will be asked up to 10 questions from the list of 100 questions.
 You must answer 6 out of 10 questions correctly to pass the civics portion of the naturalization test.
 This practice test contains 25 questions.

-If you are interested in using this program for your community organization or club, please e-mail Law Related Education Coordinator, Robin E. Knippers, or call her at 603-715-3259 for more information.
+If you are interested in using this program for your community organization or club, please e-mail our Law Related Education Coordinator or call 603-715-3259 for more information.